ClementRivaille/orchestre-js/README.md

 You can also access the audio context from the `context` property of the orchestra.

 Players are by default connected to the orchestra's master gain (`orchestre.master`), which is connected to the context's destination.
-You can change that with the `destination` parameter.
+But if you want to connect them to your own node (for example to add a reverb effect), you can change that with the `destination` parameter.

 ```javascript
 await orchestra.addPlayer(